Sports Leadership and Management

 - This major provides postgraduate pathways to options in either sport or business management.

-- Graduates from this major are also able to pursue a teaching career in physical education or in other subjects through the Graduate Diploma in Teaching and Learning (Secondary), the Graduate Diploma in Teaching and Learning (Primary), and the Master of Teaching and Learning.
+- Graduates from this major are also able to pursue a teaching career in physical education or in other subjects through the Graduate Diploma in Teaching and Learning, the Postgraduate Diploma in Teaching and Learning, and the Master of Teaching and Learning.

 - All Sport Coaching courses are open to students from other degrees, and BSpC students can also study towards a double degree at UC.